Cheap dinner party ideas

 Asking your guests to chip in might seem a bit tight at first thought.
 But, even if everyone just contributes a fiver, the kind of feast you can prepare will make your guests think otherwise.

-With everyone's cash combined, you'll even be able to provide the wine as well as dinner.
+With everyone's cash combined, you could even provide the wine as well as dinner.
 Just make sure you ask someone to help you cart it all home from the supermarket.

-Secondly, shopping around can save you a lot.
-Keep an eye out for any relevant student deals that pop up and compare the prices at different supermarkets to make sure you're getting the best price.
-And if not, move on to the next place.
+Shopping around can also help you save money.
+Keep an eye out for any relevant student deals and compare the prices at different supermarkets to make sure you're getting the best price.
+If not, move on to the next place.

 Food isn't the only thing you need to prepare.
-Make sure you check you have enough cutlery, plates, glasses, chairs... the lot!
+Check you have enough cutlery, plates, glasses, chairs... the lot!

 If you're running low on something, ask to borrow from a neighbour or one of your guests, instead of splashing out and buying it new.

-If you live in halls, this should be easy as pie.
-Otherwise, you can use this as an excuse to get to know your neighbours a little better.
+For those who live in halls, this should be easy.
+Otherwise, you can use this as an excuse to get to know your neighbours better.

 Heading to a local market rather than a supermarket could save you money if you play it right – particularly when it comes to fresh fruit and veg.

-Go near the end of the day, as this is when food is sold at a reduced price.
-This is also the perfect time to start haggling as market sellers tend to be a lot more flexible before they pack up for the day.
+Go near the end of the day, as this is when food is usually sold at a reduced price.
+This is also the perfect time to start haggling as market sellers tend to be more flexible before they pack up for the day.

 Try to also stick with veggies that are in season.
-They will taste their best and be at their lowest price too.
+They should taste their best and be at their lowest price too.

 It helps to prepare everything well in advance so that any mistakes can be corrected in time.